Cutting trees around powerlines is important for keeping the electricity on to your home or business.

 If you feel that the required time between cutting and collection has passed, please get in contact with us and we’ll get back to you as soon as possible.

-We use arborists and contract with specialist firms who are subject matter experts at cutting vegetation to meet our regulatory obligations and to ensure the health of the trees.
+We employ our own arborists and contract with specialist firms who are subject matter experts at cutting vegetation to meet our regulatory obligations and to ensure the health of the trees.
 We have to maintain certain minimum distances to ensure that even as trees and vegetation grow back, they don’t pose ongoing risk to the electrical assets they are near.

 Once we have cut the vegetation to be safe, you can conduct further trimming for aesthetic purposes.

-We use Light Detection and Ranging (LiDAR) technology to take photos and survey our powerlines and other electrical assets.
+We use Light Detection and Ranging (LiDAR) technology survey our powerlines and other electrical assets.
 These photos are put into our Vegetation Management System and cutting is then prioritised based on need and geographic location.